Intellection/rails_notebook/README.md

 ## Rails notebook

 Welcome to Rails Notebook!
 Rails Notebook is a web-based notebook environment for interactive computing, specifically geared for Ruby on Rails.
+It currently consists of several visualization tools for database queries and a performance analysis flame chart.

 ## User Installation Guide